-The meaning of the automatic exchange of information on the fight against cross-border tax fraud and crossborder tax evasion has intensified strongly at the international levels in recent years.
-The OECD has, among other things, therefore published a global standard for the automatic exchange of information about financial accounts in relation to tax matters (Common Reporting Standard, hereinafter "CRS").
-At the end of 2014 the CRS was incorporated by means of Directive 2014/107/EU of the Council of 9 December 2014 into Directive 2011/16/EU regarding the obligation for the automatic exchange of information in the field of taxation.
-The participating states (all EU Member States and several third countries) now apply the CRS.
-Germany has implemented the CRS in German law through the Law on Information Exchange regarding Financial Accounts of 21 December 2015.
+The meaning of the automatic exchange of information on the fight against cross-border tax fraud and cross-border tax evasion has intensified strongly at the international levels in recent years.
+On behalf of the G20, the OECD therefore published in 2014 a global standard for the automatic information exchange about financial accounts in tax matters (Common Reporting Standard, hereinafter "CRS").
+The CRS was ratified by more than 90 states (participating states) under a multilateral treaty.
+Furthermore, it was integrated in late 2014 through Directive 2014/107/EU of the Council of 9 December 2014 in Directive 2014/16/EU regarding the obligation for the automatic exchange of information in the field of taxation.
+The participating states (all EU Member States and several third countries) have applied the CRS in general since 2016 and with reporting requirements since 2017.
+Merely isolated states (e.g. Austria and Switzerland) are permitted to apply the CRS one year later.
+Germany has implemented the CRS in German law through the Law on Information Exchange regarding Financial Accounts of 21 December 2015 and has applied it since 2016.